-Candidates in the Teacher Preparation Program will shadow the cooperating teacher for one full semester during the hours followed by the assigned school.
+Candidates in the Teacher Preparation Program will shadow the cooperating teacher for a yearlong residency during the hours followed by the assigned school.

 - shadowing the cooperating teacher when the cooperating teacher has morning or after school cafeteria, hall, or school ground duty and when the cooperating teacher has meetings to attend after students are dismissed from school;